Skip to main content

 Welcome to the Child and Adolescent Learning Disability and Mental Health (LDMH) Service.

-Based at Centenary House, we see children and young people up to 18 who have moderate, severe, or profound learning disabilities, who also experience mental health problems, challenging behaviour or both.
+Based at Centenary House, we see children and young people up to 18 who have moderate, severe, or profound learning disabilities, who also experience mental health problems, complex challenging or distressing behaviours or both.
 This can include:

 • anxiety